open-metadata/OpenMetadata/openmetadata-docs/content/v1.6.x-SNAPSHOT/connectors/dashboard/microstrategy/index.md

 - **Password**: Password of the user account to connect with MicroStrategy.

-- **Host Port**: This parameter specifies the host and port of the MicroStrategy instance.
-This should be specified as a URI string in the format http://hostname:port or https://hostname:port.
+- **Host Port**: This parameter specifies the host of the MicroStrategy instance.
+This should be specified as a URI string in the format http://hostname or https://hostname.

 For example, you might set it to https://demo.microstrategy.com.

 - **Project Name**: The name of the project within MicroStrategy that OpenMetadata will connect to, linking to the relevant dashboards and reports for metadata retrieval.

+- **Login Mode**: Login Mode for Microstrategy's REST API connection.
+You can authenticate with one of the following authentication modes: `Standard (1)`, `Anonymous (8)`.
+Default will be `Anonymous (8)`.
+If you're using demo account for Microstrategy, it will be needed to authenticate through loginMode `8`.

 {% /extraContent %}